erikajdavid/netflixLoginMockup/README.md

 ## Objective

 The objective of this project is to clone the Netlix* login page from a frontend stanpoint using HTML and CSS.
-Desktop view only (for now)
+Desktop view only (for now).

 *This project is for educational purposes only.
-Netflix maintains the right to all.
+Netflix maintains all rights.

-### The April 2023 desktop design:
+### The official April 2023 desktop design:

 ![](./assets/netflixSignUpFormOriginal.png)

-### The result:
+### My clone:

 ![](./assets/netflixLoginClone.png)